levoxtrip/PKB/docs/topics/theHeroicWarrior.md

 ## Motivation
 Lack of mental motivation is often linked with lack of movement *TOOL*

+Do NSDR and Whimhof when you are tired and unmotivated *TOOL*

 Imagine how proud your future family is gonna be